This set of Bioinformatics Multiple Choice Questions & Answers (MCQs) focuses on “Sequence Formats & Computer Storage of Sequences”.

 d) Most text editors normally create text files that include control characters in addition to standard ASCII characters

-Explanation: As option a and b contradict, option a being right, one should check for special characters.
-The control characters will only be recognized correctly by the text editor program.
+Explanation: The control characters will only be recognized correctly by the text editor program.
 Sequence files that contain such control characters may not be analyzed correctly, depending on whether or not the sequence analysis program filters them out.
 Editors usually provide a way to save files with only standard ASCII characters, and these files will be suitable for most sequence analysis programs.

 a) Computers store sequence information as simple rows of sequence characters called strings, which are similar to the sequences shown on the computer terminal